A time for the dreamers

-Dean OBrien from OBrien Real Estate with another edition of the Property News for May 29, 2020, where real estate information is on the house.
-The re-booting of Australia has well and truly begun with schools starting the reopen this week and nationwide retailers like Myer reopening stores across the country.
+Hi Guys, it’s Dean OBrien from OBrien Real Estate with another edition of the Property News for 2020 where real estate information is on the house.

 The big news this week is The ANZ Roy Morgan Consumer Confidence survey has hit an 8 year high.
 People are definitely feeling more certain now and we’ll find people will once again begin to re-start their dreaming.

 We all know our future is not a place at which we arrive, it’s actually something that we need to create.
 Let’s use the success of the Richmond Football Club as a case study on how success is created.
 In 2010 they wrote a blueprint to create unprecedented success forecasting to win 3 premierships by 2020.
 After that season they went backwards but they never faulted eventually transcending.

 Our lessons learnt in life and our true purpose is often found through adverse times.
 In late 2018 the McCrindle research group released a Life Satisfaction Survey on people’s biggest regret’s in life.
 The report made the front page news of the Herald Sun at the time and the top 3 regrets were Family and Relationships, Not pursuing a Dream, and the third was Travel.
 22% of the people surveyed said they hadn’t stepped out and taken a chance.
 So if you had been thinking prior to Covid-19 about a career change, a relocation change, or a lifestyle change, it’s time to rekindle those dreams and use the Covid-19 lessons to plan and transcend your life into the future.

 Here’s the news this week across the markets: